whiteou7/sdvx-jacket-stier/README.md

 # sdvx-jacket-stier

-A tool to draw SDVX charts' S-Tier rankings on jackets
+A tool to draw SDVX charts' PUC/S Tier info on jackets

 ## Requirements